nluka/langant-explorer/README.md

   - Similar to `simulate_one`, but runs a batch of simulations in a thread pool, intended for mass processing
   - Simulations share a generation limit, save points, and save interval, but not state

-These intention of having separate programs is to create flexibility by allowing users to orchestrate them as desired.
+Having separate programs creates flexibility by allowing users to orchestrate them as desired.
 A simple example script for creating clusters of simulations:

 ```sh
 if [ $# -ne 2 ]; then